dabit3/lens-create-publication-example/README.md

 The `api.js` file has most of the helper functions needed for creating a `withSig` transaction, the GraphQL API, and the GraphQL queries and mutations.

 > For this project to run, you must configure the Infura project ID and project secret.
+Check out `.example.env.local` for guidance.

 ### Sending authenticated requests